GenesisFR/DS2TroubleshootingGuide/README.md

 Method 1:

-1. Go to `Control Panel -> Network and Sharing Centre -> Change adapter settings`.
+1. Go to "Control Panel -> Network and Sharing Centre -> Change adapter settings".
 2. Double-click on your virtual LAN network adapter (ex: ZeroTier).
-3. Click on `Properties`.
+3. Click on Properties.
-4. In the list of items, make sure `Internet Protocol Version 6 (TCP IPv6)` is unchecked.
+4. In the list of items, make sure "Internet Protocol Version 6 (TCP IPv6)" is unchecked.
-5. Double-click on `Internet Protocol Version 4 (TCP IPv4)` (make sure it's checked).
+5. Double-click on "Internet Protocol Version 4 (TCP IPv4)" (make sure it's checked).
-6. Click on `Advanced`.
+6. Click on Advanced.
-7. Uncheck `Automatic metric` (MTU) and set it to `1`.
+7. Uncheck "Automatic metric" (MTU) and set it to 1.

 If it didn't work, revert your changes and try with your main network adapter.

 Method 2:

-1. Go to `Control Panel -> Network and Sharing Centre -> Change adapter settings`.
+1. Go to "Control Panel -> Network and Sharing Centre -> Change adapter settings".
 2. Disable your virtual LAN network adapter OR disable your main network adapter.
 3. If you have other network adapters, disable them as well.
-4. Go back to your game and click on the `Local Network` button again.
+4. Go back to your game and click on the "Local Network" button again.
 5. Reenable the network adapter you disabled in step 2.

-Note: only one network adapter must have its `MTU` set to `1` at any given time!
+Note: only one network adapter must have its MTU set to 1 at any given time!

 ## Runtime Error (R6025 - pure virtual function call)

-Remove the `Aranna Legacy` mod.
+Remove the Aranna Legacy mod.

 Source: https://discord.com/channels/373223103985090581/400744824593973248/703096876739854397